-The ability to manipulate both instruments’ and a persons’ voices provided a key bridging point for the idea that the instrument itself could be modified in this way and unlocked a lot of future potential.
+The ability to manipulate both instruments’ and a persons’ voices provided a key bridging point for the idea that the instrument itself could be modified in this way and unlocked a lot of future potentials.
 It also paved the way for what could be considered error-free composition.
 Music generated in this manner was viewed by some as purer and could be replicated in a brand-new way that met much opposition from traditional musicians because musical concepts until this time were very interconnected with the unique abilities of each person and the unique voices of each instrument.

 Computers and Electronic Music

-Digital software that could manipulate music on computers led to a brand new sect of musicians, which led to the fusion of the software and the instrument, allowing for advanced user interfaces to control every aspect of music that an instrument could create.
+Digital software that could manipulate music on computers led to a brand new set of musicians, which led to the fusion of the software and the instrument, allowing for advanced user interfaces to control every aspect of music that an instrument could create.
 Thus, you have the modern electronic instrument that builds on all of the abilities of a traditionally created instrument by being able to replicate its sound, but with the addition of purer, cleaner music for learning and listening purposes alike.